 As at the date of the approval of these interim condensed consolidated financial statements, the Group's operations, located adjacent to the city of Horishni Plavni, have not been directly affected by the ongoing war, but this remains a risk.
-Should the area surrounding the Group's operations become subject to the armed conflict, there would be a significant risk posed to the safety of the Group's workforce and the local community, as well as a significant risk to key assets and the infrastructure required for the Group to operate effectively.
+Should the area surrounding the Group's operations become subject to the armed conflict, there would be a significant risk posed to the safety of the Group's workforce and the local community, as well as a significant risk to key assets and the infrastructure required for the Group be operate effectively.
 See the Update on Principal Risks section for further information.

-Considering the current situation of the ongoing war and legal disputes in Ukraine, mainly the contested sureties claim, the Group's ability to swiftly adapt to the changing circumstances caused by the war, as demonstrated during the financial years 2023 and 2022, and the results of the managements going concern assessment, the Group confinues to prepare its interim condensed consolidated financial statements on a going concern basis.
-However, as explained above, many of the identified uncertainties in respect of the ongoing war and legal disputes are outside of the Group managements control, and are unpredictable, which may cast significant doubt upon the Group's assets in Ukraine, including movable, immovable and financial assets, in respect of the contested sureties claim.
+Considering the current situation of the orgoing war and legal disputes in Ukraine, mainly the contested sureties claim, the Group's ability to swiftly adapt to the changing circumstances caused by the war, as demonstrated during the financial years 2023 and 2022, and the results of the management's going concern assessment, the Group's ability to swiftly adapt to the changing continues to prepare its interim condensed consolidated financial statements on a going concern basis.
+However, as explained above, many of the identified uncertainties in respect of the origing war and legal disputes are outside of the Group's and are unpredictable, which may cast significant doubt upon the Group's ability to confinue as a going concern, including a potential seizure or forced sale of the Group's assets in Ukraine, including movable, immovable and financial assets, in respect of the contested sureties claim.
 See Note 10 Property, plant and equipment and Note 14 Inventories for further information.

-For more information on critical judgements made by management in preparing these interim condensed consolidated financial statements, see also Note 19 Commitments, contingencies and legal disputes in respect of other ongoing legal proceedings and disputes.
+For more information on critical judgements made by management in preparing these interim condensed consolidated financial statements, see also Note 19 Commitments, contingencies and legal disputes in respect of other origing legal proceedings and disputes.